 More meaningful, in my view, are our specialty program rankings, because those come from surveys of faculty in the respective area of expertise.
 We have ten programs in the top 30 nationally, with four of those in the top 20, and one in the top ten.
 These include, Dispute Resolution (8), Healthcare Law (13), Tax Law (16), Clinical Training (19), Trial Advocacy (21), Environmental Law (24), International Law (26), Business/Corporate Law (28), Intellectual Property Law (30), and Criminal Law (30).

 Our success to date is attributable to a community-wide effort.
 Students, staff, and faculty have gone above and beyond to create not only a first-class institution of higher education, but one that is devoted to ensuring that all members of our community feel cherished and included.
 Moreover, our alumni community—22,000 strong—has stepped up in a big way, providing mentorship opportunities for our students, networking opportunities for our graduates, and financial support for scholarships, bar study, and the academic program generally.
 Just over the last three years, alumni donations have tripled.

 While we have indeed accomplished much in recent years, these accomplishments are but a springboard for more yet to come.
 Now is the time to build on our success.
-I look forward to working with you in the years ahead as we further establish UC Hastings Law as one of the preeminent law schools in the nation.
+I look forward to working with you in the years ahead as we further establish UC Law SF as one of the preeminent law schools in the nation.